 You can even add handy reference notes and photos.

-Because you’re utilizing Google’s massive database, you have access to all that information, right in Google My Maps.
+Because you’re utilizing Google’s massive database, you can access all that information in Google My Maps.

 In the previous images, we’ve been hovering over Scranton.
-So, typing in “food near scranton pa” loads a handful of Scranton restaurants into your map and sidebar.
+So, typing “food near Scranton, PA” loads a handful of Scranton restaurants into your map and sidebar.

-All of this is great because you don’t need to run separate Google searches for food – or anything.
+All of this is great because you don’t need to run separate Google searches for food.

-The only reason you’d run a separate search is when you’re ready to get more in-depth.
+You’d only run a separate search when you’re ready to get more in-depth.
 For example, “Best Restaurants in Scranton for Italian Food.”